 You will need a score of at least 80% to pass your written exam.

-The best way to study for the Illinois driver’s test is to familiarize yourself with the information contained in the Illinois 2014 Rules of the Road—an online guide provided by the Illinois Secretary of State.
-To prepare for the driving portion of your exam, you should spend time practicing the ten required maneuvers also listed in the Illinois 2014 Rules of the Road handbook.
+The best way to study for the Illinois driver’s test is to familiarize yourself with the information contained in the Illinois Driving Handbook —an online guide provided by the Illinois Secretary of State.
+To prepare for the driving portion of your exam, you should spend time practicing the ten required maneuvers also listed in the Illinois handbook.

 You will pay an initial fee of $20 for your instruction permit.
 For driver’s aged 18 to 20, your license fee is $5.
 It is $30 for those older than 20.
 Keep in mind that you will have to pay this fee again if you fail three attempts at your driving test.